m417z/ntdoc/descriptions/ntcreateevent.md

 ### InitialState

-State of event immediatelly after creation.
+State of event immediately after creation.

 # Documented by